Analyzing the Surprising Variability in Word Embedding Stability Across Languages: Calculating Stability in Many Languages

-Because we see that downsampling with replacement is unreliable, all Wikipedia corpora are downsampled without replacement.
-In order to determine the best way to calculate stability, for each language in our Wikipedia corpus, we experiment with three settings: (1) Stability with GloVe embeddings across five downsampled corpora, (2) Stability with word2vec embeddings across five downsampled corpora, and (3) Stability with word2vec using five different random seeds across one downsampled corpus.
+Our first study, shown in Figure~\ref{fig:polyglot_methods}, considers stability across the 26 languages included in both Wikipedia and the Bible.
+These results show three settings for Wikipedia: (1) Stability of GloVe embeddings across five downsampled corpora, (2) Stability of word2vec (w2v) embeddings across five downsampled corpora, and (3) Stability of word2vec embeddings using five random seeds on one downsampled corpus.
+For the Bible, we only show the third case, since it is too small for downsampling.

 Each downsampled corpus is 100,000 sentences, and words that occur with a frequency less than five are ignored.
-Previous work \cite{pierrejean-tanguy-2018-towards,Wendlandt18Surprising} has indicated that words that appear this infrequently will be very unstable.
-We use standard parameters for both embedding algorithms.
-For GloVe \cite{pennington2014glove}, we use 100 iterations, 300 dimensions, a window size of 5, and a minimum word count of 5; these parameters led to good performance in \citeauthor{Wendlandt18Surprising} \shortcite{Wendlandt18Surprising}.
-For word2vec (w2v) \cite{mikolov2013distributed}, we use 300 dimensions, a window size of 5, and a minimum word count of 5.
-For each embedding, we calculate the ten nearest neighbors of every word using FAISS\footnote{We use exact, not approximate, search.} \cite{JDH17}.
+Previous work \cite{pierrejean-tanguy-2018-towards} has indicated that words that appear this infrequently will be very unstable.
+We use standard parameters for both embedding algorithms.\footnote{For GloVe \cite{pennington2014glove}, we use 100 iterations, 300 dimensions, a window size of 5, and a minimum word count of 5; these parameters led to good performance in \citeauthor{Wendlandt18Surprising} \shortcite{Wendlandt18Surprising}.
+For word2vec \cite{mikolov2013distributed}, we use 300 dimensions, a window size of 5, and a minimum word count of 5.} For each embedding, we calculate the ten nearest neighbors of every word using FAISS\footnote{We use exact, not approximate, search.} \cite{JDH17}.
 Finally, for each language, we calculate the stability for every word in that language across all five embedding spaces.

-Figure \ref{fig:polyglot_methods} shows bucketed stability for all three methods.
-Visualizing stability in buckets allows us to see patterns in stability that are obscured in a single overall average.
-We see that these methods generally show similar behavior.
-For the following experiments on Wikipedia, we use stability with GloVe embeddings across five downsampled corpora.

-Figure \ref{fig:polyglot_methods} also reveals a subtle issue in prior work, coming from the use of downsampling in measuring stability.
-Previous work claimed that GloVe was more stable than w2v \cite{Wendlandt18Surprising}, but this claim was based on numbers that were calculated from overlapping corpora.
-Figure \ref{fig:polyglot_methods} gives us a more accurate comparison of GloVe and w2v.
-In English, we see that GloVe on Wikipedia has an average stability of 0.84, while w2v on Wikipedia with downsampling has an average stability of 0.79.
-This is not a substantial difference, and it throws doubt on the claim that GloVe is more stable than w2v.
+Experimental runtimes are listed in Table~\ref{tab:runtimes}.